matter-labs/zksync-lite-docs/docs/faq/tech.md

 During such peak load times, gas prices skyrocket and it might become prohibitively expensive to move crypto assets, rendering some services inoperative or preventing arbitrage opportunities.

-Moreover, some systems can generally fail in the extreme circumstances, leading to cascading failures (the recent [DeFi Black Thursday](https://forklog.media/black-thursday-for-defi-wounds-to-lick-and-lessons-to-learn/) is an excellent example).
+Moreover, some systems can generally fail in extreme circumstances, leading to cascading failures (the recent [DeFi Black Thursday](https://forklog.media/black-thursday-for-defi-wounds-to-lick-and-lessons-to-learn/) is an excellent example).
 This is especially worrisome for fraud-proof-based scaling solutions (payment channels, optimistic rollups), because there is a risk that their automated security bots won't be able to get their fraud-proof transactions